crownytrex2/FlipperZeroBadusb/README.md

 ```
 Download as a zip file unzip the file then copy onto your flipper zero microsd, after that open badusb and run any of my scripts!
 THESE ARE OPENSOURCE go ahead read through them using virustotal.
 ```
+## WRITTEN IN RUBBER DUCKY works as txt files only